 At minimum, children receive 2 hours of direct PE teaching each week.
 This is additionally supplemented by extended provision (After-school clubs), in-class physical activity (such as our 5-a-Day fitness DVD), and organised games on the playground.
 We have two specifically trained PE coaches that deliver the curriculum, which includes: Dance, Gymnastics, OAA, Athletics, and the three strands of games: (Invasion, Net/Wall, and Striking/Fielding).
 All units are tailored to the age group being taught.
 In addition, our Year 4 children receive one year of weekly swimming lessons held at the Kentish Town Sports Centre, and each year group participates in a unit around disability sports (linked to the Paralympics).

-Click here to view the PE Yearly Curriculum Map 2016-17
+Click here to view the Carlton Primary School PE Yearly Curriculum Map 2017-18

-The Creative Curriculum at Carlton (CCC) is the teaching and learning of the Foundation subjects (the Arts, the Humanities and Design & Technology) through cross-curricular topics linked, when appropriate, to the high quality texts used in the Literacy Curriculum and the Sciences, ICT and Citizenship.
+Humanities and the Arts at Carlton is the teaching and learning of the Foundation subjects (the Arts, the Humanities and Design & Technology) through cross-curricular topics linked, when appropriate, to the high quality texts used in the Literacy Curriculum and the Sciences, ICT and Citizenship.
 Developing creativity is profoundly important, not only in the arts, but in all areas of the curriculum.
 The Curriculum is comprehensive and thematic, a clear process of learning with a progression of skills, knowledge and understanding for each subject.
 It has been designed to ensure rigorous learning but also to make all learning exciting, active and meaningful for children.
 The curriculum will meet the cultural, spiritual, moral, physical needs of every child.

 - The curriculum offers a wide range of opportunities for children to develop skills, knowledge and understanding.
 It will enable every child to achieve their potential and release their talents.